Reference Energies for Non-Relativistic Core Ionization Potentials: Conclusion

 In this work, we have established the first large-scale benchmark of non-relativistic core IPs computed at the CVS-FCI level.
 The dataset comprises 84 values for small molecules containing second- and third-row atoms, consistently reported in the ACVTZ basis and extended to ACVQZ whenever feasible.
 These results define chemically accurate TBEs within fixed finite-basis sets, providing a reference that isolates correlation and relaxation effects from other physical contributions, such as relativistic corrections, vibrational structure, and continuum coupling.

 Using these references, we assessed the performance of widely used approximate methods, including the hierarchy of EOM-CC approaches, as well as some state-specific methods and one $GW$ variant.
 The results demonstrate the systematic improvability of CC theory: errors decrease from several \si{\eV} at the CCSD level to below \SI{0.1}{\eV} upon inclusion of quadruple excitations.
 Approximate schemes such as CC3 and CC4 already reach useful accuracy, albeit with slightly larger deviations, while $\Delta$SCF provides a cost-effective alternative with errors on par with CC3.
-Nevertheless, even the most advanced correlation treatments occasionally deviate by \SI{0.1}{\eV}, highlighting the inherent challenges of fully capturing relaxation within a linear-response framework.
-It was shown that the good performance of $G_0W_0$@PBEh(45) for second-row core IPs does not extend to third-row core IPs.
+Nevertheless, even the most advanced correlation treatments occasionally deviate by \SI{0.1}{\eV}, highlighting the inherent challenges of fully capturing relaxation within a linear-response framework \titou{that starts from neutral ground-state orbitals}. \titou{On the other hand, state-specific methods offer a way to recover this orbital relaxation, but they are hindered by convergence issues once correlation is included.} It was shown that the good performance of $G_0W_0$@PBEh(45) for second-row core IPs does not extend to third-row core IPs.
 Instead, a PBEh(70) starting point must be used to achieve the same accuracy, which calls for a study of the performance of self-consistent, either fully or partially, $GW$ schemes.

 Beyond serving as a benchmark, the present dataset lays the groundwork for systematic development and calibration of new electronic structure methods for core-level spectroscopy.
 It extends the scope of the \textsc{quest} database\cite{Loos_2025} from neutral to charged core excitations,\cite{Marie_2024} offering a unified and internally consistent set of theory-based references for both valence and core processes.
-These data should prove valuable for validating approximate methods, guiding basis set and methodological choices, and enabling more predictive modeling of XPS spectra in molecules.
+These data should prove valuable for validating approximate methods, guiding basis set and methodological choices, and enabling more predictive modeling of XPS spectra in molecules. \titou{These new accurate reference values could also be used to train machine-learning models, as this field has shown promising results in the prediction of core-electron binding energies.\cite{Sun_2022,Golze_2022,Zarrouk_2024,Tripathy_2024,Porcelli_2025,Fouda_2026}}

 Future work will focus on broadening this foundation.
 A natural extension is the computation of transition intensities, essential for direct comparison with experimental spectra.
 While not straightforward within the present state-specific SCI framework, intensity calculations are feasible, as shown in recent studies,\cite{Mejuto-Zaera_2021,Ferte_2020,Ferte_2022} and will be explored in forthcoming work.
 Another important perspective is the inclusion of satellite features in core IPs, which encode many-body shake-up processes and provide further insight into correlation effects beyond principal ionizations.\cite{Marie_2024,Loos_2024b,Kocklauner_2025a,Kocklauner_2025b} We plan to report on this additional layer of reference data in the near future.